plazacraft/poweretl/README.md

 # Overview
-**poweretl** is library to support data warehouse/lakehouse processes and tasks.
+**poweretl** is library to support database, data warehouse/lakehouse python projects.
 It is build a way to allow constructor dependency injection for own customizations and extensions.

 # Naming convention
 In this project follow names are used in context: